associate artists

 FRÉDÉRIQUE RODIER

-Frédérique Rodier is a movement artist whose work is divided between the professions of creator and performer.
-She carries out interdisciplinary collaborations by joining research groups that aim to bring artists together from different backgrounds including visual artists, video artists, photographers and composers.
+Frédérique Rodier is a movement artist whose work is shared between the professions of creator and performer.
+She carries out interdisciplinary collaborations by joining forces with several research groups bringing together artists from different backgrounds including visual artists, videographers, choreographers, directors, photographers, scenographers and composers.
 In 2017, she created the FRAM collective with visual artist Andréanne Martel.

 VÉRONIQUE GIASSON